Jonathan2251/lbd/source/otherinst.rst

 **“%”**.
 It still uses **"multiplication"** instead of **"div"** in ch4_2_1.cpp because llvm do **“Constant Propagation Optimization”** in this.
-The ch4_2_2.cpp will get the "div" result for operator **“%”** but it cannot be compiled at this point.
-It needs "function call argument support" in Chapter 9 of Function call.
 The ch4_2_2.cpp can get the **“div”** for **“%”** result since it makes llvm **“Constant Propagation Optimization”** useless in it.